-A few weeks ago I had not one, but two clients tell me that their super-important presentation to the CEO went “pretty well” if it wasn’t for the fact that they were jetlagged, then couldn’t fall asleep, and then were rushed to finish because the CEO showed up late.
+A few weeks ago I had not one, but two clients tell me that their super-important presentation to the CEO went “pretty well” if it wasn’t for the fact that they wished they had more energy but were jetlagged, then couldn’t fall asleep, and then were rushed to finish because the CEO showed up late.

 When so many things go sideways, it’s hard to bring your full energy and focus to your presentation, but you HAVE NO CHOICE if you want to make an impact and an impression.
-For those extra-important meetings when you have to bring your best self, here’s my checklist for being full of energy no matter what.
+For those extra-important meetings when you have to bring your best self, here’s my checklist for being full of energy for your presentation or high-stakes interview no matter what.

 Week of Presentation:

 Track your energy levels.